FYS4730 – Medical Radiation Physics for Radiotherapy

 The course extends over 7 weeks.
 Compulsory lab work.

-Oral exam just after the 7 weeks of lectures.
-Clinical asignment must be passed.
+Final oral exam just after the 7 weeks of lectures are finished.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.

 Resit an examination